MathOPEval: A Fine-grained Evaluation Benchmark for Visual Operations of MLLMs in Mathematical Reasoning: Experiments

 Tables \ref{tab:main experiment 1.} and \ref{tab:main experiment 2.} present main results for multiple-choice questions and free-form generation tasks.
 Our analysis of these results reveals several key findings:

 \textbf{Model Performance:} A substantial performance gap exists between models and human baseline across all tasks.
 Visual operations that humans find intuitive pose significant challenges for models, with an average performance gap of 52.39\% and peaking at 67.13\% for geometric deletion tasks.
-Among the evaluated models, GPT-4o demonstrates superior performance in free-form generation with an average score of 6.08, while Qwen2.5-VL-72B-Instruct achieves the highest accuracy of 68.02\% in multiple-choice questions.
+Among the evaluated models, Qwen2.5-VL-72B-Instruct achieves the highest accuracy of 68.02\% in multiple-choice questions, while GPT-4o demonstrates superior performance in free-form generation with an average score of 6.08.
 At the other end of the spectrum, Gemma3-4B-IT consistently shows the lowest performance, scoring 21.00\% and 3.30 in multiple-choice and free-form generation respectively.
-The results demonstrate that generally, visual operation comprehension improves with model size, aligning with established scaling laws in language models \citep{DBLP:journals/corr/abs-2001-08361}.
+The results demonstrate that generally, visual operation performance improves with model size, aligning with established scaling laws in language models \citep{DBLP:journals/corr/abs-2001-08361}.

 \textbf{Task Difficulty:} The complexity varies significantly across different task types.
-In both settings, multi-modal code modification task emerges as the most challenging with an average accuracy of merely 42.15\% in multiple-choice questions and an average score of just 2.54 in free-form generation.
-Multi-modal code annotation task, however, achieves the highest scores in both settings, indicating that while models excel at understanding and processing numerical annotations, they struggle considerably with tasks requiring detailed comprehension and manipulation of image modifications.
+In both settings, MCE(Modification) task emerges as the most challenging with an average accuracy of merely 42.15\% in multiple-choice questions and an average score of just 2.54 in free-form generation.
+MCE(Annotation), however, achieves the highest scores in both settings, indicating that while models excel at understanding and processing numerical annotations, they struggle considerably with tasks requiring detailed comprehension and manipulation of image modifications.

 \textbf{Visualization Challenges:} Among different visualization types, function plots present the most significant challenges, achieving only 38.41\% accuracy in multiple-choice setting and an average score of 2.83 in free-form generation.
 And the difficulty level of geometric problems follows accordingly.
-While pie charts and line graphs generally demonstrate better performance with average accuracies around 50\%, line graphs unexpectedly show lower multiple-choice accuracy at 44.20\% compared to other statistical charts, revealing specific difficulties in understanding and manipulating line graph modifications.
+While bar and pie charts demonstrate better performance with average accuracies around 50\%, line graphs unexpectedly show lower multiple-choice accuracy at 45.47\% compared to other statistical charts, revealing specific difficulties in understanding and manipulating line graph.

 \textbf{Prompting Effectiveness:} Contrary to previous findings, Direct prompting outperforms other strategies with 43.33\% accuracy, while DCoT shows the lowest performance at 37.59\%.
 This unexpected result likely stems from the more complex spatial relationships inherent in mathematical visualizations compared to natural images, where imprecise descriptions can actually hinder performance.
 Notably, while CoT prompting does not consistently outperform Direct prompting, larger models demonstrate enhanced CoT capabilities more frequently, suggesting the potential emergence of reasoning abilities with increased model scale.